 Honda HR-V Generations

-The Honda HR-V burst onto the compact SUV scene in 2015 with its second generation, quickly winning hearts with its clever design and practicality.
-The standout “Magic Seat” system lets you play Tetris with your cargo space, while thrifty engines and a well-appointed interior make it a champ for both city errands and highway cruising.
+The Honda HR-V burst onto the compact SUV scene in 2015 with its second generation, quickly winning hearts with its ingenious design and practicality.
+The standout “Magic Seat” system lets you play Tetris with your cargo space, while economical engines and a well-appointed interior make it a champ for both city errands and highway cruising.

 Here’s a concise look at the Honda HR-V generations from 2016 to now: